SciGaP/netcdf-python-examples/README.md

 Once we know the shape of a variable's array, we can access a particular value by mentioning its coordinates within its shape after the variable name. eg.print(ds.varaiable1[16][20][11][4].....)
 We can also check for the extreme values of the variables. eg. np.max(ds.variable1) We can calculate the statistics of the variable like mean, standard deviation etc.  eg. np.mean(ds.variable1) etc.

+We can also set parameters and check how many values of the variables are below, greater, in between etc. these paramenters.
+To plot graphs we need to import the xarray.plot library in addition to to matplotlib.pyplot library.